bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 <details>
 <summary>How do the mappings compare in terms of statistics?</summary>

-_Mapping using the short read option has better statistics: higher coverage, more of the genome covered, and more mapped reads._
+_Mapping using the short read option has better statistics: higher coverage, more of the genome covered, and more reads mapped._
 </details>

 Lastly, we'll have a quick look on what happens if we map reads from a different species.